harbur/kubernetic/docs/features/settings/addons.md

 ### Installing the Operator Lifecycle Manager (OLM)

-Following the installation of the OLM addon, the Operetors category in the side bar of the application will appear.
+Following the installation of the OLM addon, the Operators category in the side bar of the application will appear.
 In this screen, a list of available operators will be shown.

 ![Operators list](../images/operators.png)